dflydev/dflydev.com/source/_projects/gush.md

 We started by thinking about what the product *did* and *why people would want to use it*.
 After a few discussions with Luis it became clear that this was all about helping to manage the workflow for both maintainers and users of open source projects.

-We ended up suggesting several names but "Gush" stood out for several reasons.
-One important reason was that the name had urgency and speed connotations with it while still relating to "flow."
-Another important reason was that it was super short and approachable.
+We ended up suggesting several names but "Gush" really stood out.
+The name had urgency and speed connotations with it while still relating to "flow."
+It was also super short and approachable.
+Wins all around.

 From this we expanded on the existing ideas for a tagline and ended up with "Rapid workflow for project maintainers and contributors."